 Buying a Business

-There are a number of purchase options when you are considering buying a business.
+There are a number of purchase options when you are considering buying a business in Ireland.

 For example it can be as small as buying the goodwill and business name (including domain name and website and social media accounts) without acquiring any of its other property.
 Alternatively it can involve a purchase of all (or a majority) of the shares a limited liability company.